wp-plugins/thanks-you-counter-button/trunk/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.4.1 =
+* 28.11.2009
+- Manual button position shortcode [thankyou] functionality is extended.
+You can include custom button caption to this shortcode optionally, e.g. [thankyou]YourCustomCaptionHere[/thankyou].
+- Bug fix: It concerned those only who showed more than one thanks button for post.
+In that case the only first button from that buttons set was updated without page refresh after visitor's click.

 = 1.4 =
 * 27.11.2009
 - Settings screen update 1: Live preview of the button and its caption style changes at the same Settings tab is realized.
 Every change if text, CSS styles, button size is immediately displayed in your browser.